What types of activities do you do?

 We carry out regular fire/ emergency evacuation drills with the children, so that they become familiar with the routine, and should we have an emergency, we will be able to clear the site quickly and safely.

 When you register your child with us you will tell us who is allowed to collect your child and a password system will be put in place for added security.
 If your child is to be collected by a different person, (relative, friend etc.), staff must be notified at drop off time.
 We will not release a child to anyone unless we have your permission to do so.
-Most visitors attend by prior appointment.
+All visitors attend by prior appointment.

 Staff hold an up to date First Aid qualification, including specific paediatric and outdoor First Aid.